-If someone doesn’t want dogs in their home, they will probably tell you or make it very clear through word or action that your dog isn’t welcome.
+If someone doesn’t want dogs in their home, they will probably tell you or make it very clear through words or actions that your dog isn’t welcome.

 If the answer is yes, then be sure to follow all of the host’s rules so that everyone stays happy and safe.

-In Conclusion: Is It Rude to Bring Your Dog to Someone House Without Asking?
+In Conclusion: Is It Rude to Bring Your Dog to Someone’s House Without Asking?

 It is very rude to simply show up at someone else’s house with your dog without asking them.